jax-ml/jax/docs/501/fault-tolerance.rst

 on which processes are currently alive.
 This is difficult to ensure because every process is executing independently at potentially different speeds and processes can fail at any time.
 Consider again the ``example.py`` script from above running on four processes.
-Imagine process 1 and 2 call ``live_devices``, then process 4 fails, and then process 3 calls ``live_devices``.
-Process 1 and 2 might think process 4 is alive while process 3 thinks it is dead.
+Imagine processes 0 and 1 call ``live_devices``, then process 3 fails, and then process 2 calls ``live_devices``.
+Processes 0 and 1 might think process 3 is alive while process 2 thinks it is dead.

 To avoid situations like these, ``live_devices`` guarantees that it returns the same set of live devices to every process.
 It accomplishes this using a